-Check Your Cold Water Tank
+Check Your Cold Water Tank Pressure Gauge

 When you turn on a tap, water rushes out of the tank and lowers the air pressure inside the tank.
-The pressure switch then lets the pump know it's time to get to work and refill the tank.
+The pressure gauge then lets the pump know it's time to get to work and refill the tank.
 As long as the pressure stays within a certain range, the system works seamlessly.

 In a power outage, the pump can't pull water out of the well.
-If you try to run your water before the power comes back on, you'll unknowingly drain too much water out of the tank, lowering the pressure so much that the pressure switch no longer works.
+If you try to run your water before the power comes back on, you'll unknowingly drain too much water out of the tank, lowering the pressure so much that the pressure gauge no longer works.

 Once you lose pressure inside the tank, you won't be able to draw any water from your well, even after the power comes back on.

 How To Check If Your Losing Cold Water Tank Pressure

 Check the circuit breaker to see if your water pump has power.
 If the circuit breaker has been tripped, you'll see a red indicator on the circuit breaker for your water pump.

 If the breaker hasn't been tripped or you still don't have water after turning it back on, you'll need to check your cold water tank's pressure gauge.
 Near the bottom of your cold water tank, you should see the pressure gauge connected to a fitting on the water lines.
 The guage will have a face with a hand that measures the amount of pressure inside the tank.
 If it reads 0 psi, you've lost pressure.

 What To Do If Your Are Losing Cold Water Tank Pressure